Searching for Periodicity in FRB 20240114A: Sensitivity

 \section{Sensitivity}

-In order to determine the sensitivity of the periodogram to periodic variation of the rate of FRB we introduce such variation artificially.
-Bursts are removed from the data with a probability $M\cos{(\omega_m t)}$, where $M$ is the modulation amplitude and $\omega_m$ the (angular) modulation frequency.
-We choose a frequency (in cycles) of 1 Hz; the weak dependence of the periodogram on frequency shows that the sensitivity depends only weakly on frequency.
+In order to determine the sensitivity of the periodogram to periodic variation of the rate of bursts we introduce such variation artificially. {A burst at time $t$ is removed from the data with a probability $M[1+\cos{(\omega_m t)}]$, where $M$ is the modulation half-amplitude and $\omega_m$ its (angular) frequency.
+We choose a frequency (in cycles) of 1 Hz; the weak dependence of the periodogram (Fig.~\ref{periodogram}) on frequency shows that the sensitivity depends only weakly on frequency {a stable periodic modulation would produce a large component of the periodogram at its frequency, {which is not found}.}

-When there are a large number of frequencies considered the clearest way of searching for periodicity is with a bar graph of the distribution of amplitudes (\cite{NK26} did this in a search for periodicity in the X-ray emission of Sco X-1 in which there were $2^{29} \approx 5.37 \times 10^8$ frequencies and amplitudes, that could not be readily and legibly plotted).
-The results are shown in Fig.~\ref{amplitudes} for several values of $M$.
+When there are a large number of frequencies {in the periodogram a plot like Fig.~\ref{periodogram} would be unclear.} The clearest {signal of periodicity would be an outlier in its distribution of} amplitudes.
+This would be clearer in the amplitude distribution than in the periodogram itself which contains $1.5 \times 10^6$ points. \cite{NK26} did this in a search for periodicity in the X-ray emission of Sco X-1 in which there were $2^{29} \approx 5.37 \times 10^8$ frequencies and amplitudes, that could not be readily and legibly plotted.
+Fig.~\ref{amplitudes} {shows the distribution of amplitudes for $M=0$ (the actual data) as in Fig.~\ref{periodogram} but extended to frequencies up to 100 Hz} and with several larger values of imposed modulation $M$ at 1 Hz, a plausible spin frequency of a young magnetar.
+Fig.~\ref{periodogram} shows that the noise level, and therefore sensitivity to periodic variation, are nearly independent of the assumed period of variation.